-- Credit from a two-year college: Students may transfer a maximum of 90 semester credit hours from community and/or junior colleges.
-If you have taken more than 90 hours, a TWU transcript evaluator will post the 90 hours that appear to best fit core curriculum and your degree plan requirements.
+- Credit from a two-year college: Students may transfer credit hours from a community and/or junior colleges.
+Only academic coursework and specific workforce or technical credits will transfer.
 Substitutions and/or changes may be made after consultation with your academic advisor.

 - Credit from a four year institution: There is no maximum number of semester credit hours transferred from four-year institutions; however, students must observe the TWU residency requirement for graduation.
 Also, there is a penalty for excess hours taken above the required number of hours for a degree.
 Please refer to the TWU Undergraduate Catalog for details.

 - Calculated GPA for Admissions: ALL grades for college-level courses (including Fs) will be considered for calculation of grade point average to determine admission to TWU.

 - Repeated Courses: If a transfer course has been taken more than once at another institution, TWU will accept the best grade awarded to the student for that course.

 - Transferable Grades: Effective for new students beginning in the Spring 2011 semester, all courses, including those with a grade of "F" will transfer.
 ALL grades for college-level courses (including Fs) will be considered for calculation of grade point average to determine admission to TWU.

 - Non-Transferable Courses: College preparatory course work in remedial math, reading, and writing is not transferable and does not satisfy college-level requirements at TWU.